vsmaxim/100-days-of-code/log.md

 **Thoughts:** Haskell is great, but I don't have enough time to learn it.
 But yeah, that's ok.

 **Link to work:** Same as always.

+### Day 6: October 2, 2018

+**Today's Progress:** Finished topic about Modules in Haskell and started topic about creating my own Types and Typeclasses.

+**Thoughts:** Things is starting to go real smooth, got more understanding of how does it works.

+**Link to work:** This repo.